The Origin of Christmas - Myths and Little Known Facts

 Many religious scholars believe that Jesus probably was born in the Spring or Autumn, and most likely in the Spring.

-During the cold winter months it's doubtful that sheep would be roaming the hills when snow dominates much of the landscape.
+During the chilly winter months, it's doubtful that sheep would be roaming the hills when snow dominates much of the landscape.

 The Origin of Christmas Took Place in 350 AD